Network modelling of topological domains using Hi-C data: Methods

 \begin{proof} Given $\beta$, updating $\pi$ is equivalent to maximizing the function

 Recalling $\hat{\alpha}_{ab}$ is independent of all the parameters, $l(A;\pi,\beta)$ is linear in $\pi$.
-Furthermore, the feasible set for $\pi$ given in \eqref{eq_relaxed_llh} is a convex polyhedron with vertices at $X$.
-Therefore maximizing $l(A;\pi,\beta)$ with respect to $\pi$ is equivalent to maximizing $l(A;X, \beta)$, which is the original objective. \end{proof} The above lemma implies it is valid to analyze the solution of \eqref{eq_obj_llh} even though the algorithm solves a relaxed problem.
+Furthermore, the feasible set for $\pi$ given in \our is a convex polyhedron with vertices at $X$.
+Since the optimum for a linear function on a convex polyhedron is always attained at the vertices, it follows then maximizing $l(A;\pi,\beta)$ with respect to $\pi$ is equivalent to maximizing $l(A;X, \beta)$, which is the original objective. \end{proof} The above lemma implies it is valid to analyze the solution of \eqref{eq_obj_llh} even though the algorithm solves a relaxed problem.
 Furthermore, the optimal $\pi$ for each run of step 1 in the algorithm belongs to the feasible set $\sX$ and defines a set of valid TAD positions (hence no thresholding is needed).